noClaps/blog/README.md

 ## Contributing

 You should read the [contributing guidelines](./.github/CONTRIBUTING.md) for ZeroLimits.dev before contributing.
-Knowledge of Markdown, MDX, and basic HTML are recommended if you are writing a post.
+Knowledge of Markdown, Markdoc, and basic HTML are recommended if you are writing a post.
 Knowledge of HTML, CSS, JavaScript, TypeScript (preferred over JavaScript) and Astro are recommended if you are contributing to the site in some other way.

 ## Licenses